ilyas-cyber/30-Days-of-Javascript-Problem-Solving-/README.md

 ```

-# Explanation: Understanding  what is Closure is required to solve this problem?
+# Explanation: Understanding  what is Closure?  required to solve this problem?
 In programming: the Closure is the combination of functions and  its lexical environment.
 In which variables that are declared in side a function will be accessable to  inside of that declared function and also any nested function can *Remember* their outer function variable this is called *lexical scoping*

 ```js